44pie/xray-mass-scanner/README.md

 ### X-Ray Requirements

 - **libpcap.so.0.8** is REQUIRED by X-Ray scanner
-- X-Ray will NOT work in containerized environments (Docker, Replit NixOS)
 - Use on **native Linux** systems (Ubuntu, Debian, Kali, Fedora, Arch)

 ### Installation on Linux: